hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 1. Go back to your fork page on GitHub and refresh the page.
 You should no longer see the deleted file and you should notice your commit message.

 ### Steps to Get the Map and Spreadsheet Working
-1. Now, read the main [README.md](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md) file for details on how to create a public spreadsheet and a Leaflet map.
+1. Now, read the main [README.md](https://github.com/hackgvl/leaflet-google-sheets-template/blob/master/README.md) file for details on how to create a public spreadsheet and a Leaflet map.
-1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind codeforgreenville:master." on your GitHub fork page.
+1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind hackgvl:master." on your GitHub fork page.
 This means changes were made to the project you forked.
 You're on your own now and don't need to keep in sync with the fork's origin.

 ## <a name="three">Wrapping Up</a>
 1. Add your project specific URLs to the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=1517769371)